 Capital Markets Fact Sheet

-The Capital Markets Fact Sheet provides a quarterly overview of FESE members' securities trading in a visual fashion.
+The Capital Markets Fact Sheet provides a quarterly overview of trading on FESE members in a visual fashion.
 The report includes figures aggregating statistics from each asset class.

 Listed Instruments Survey

 The Listed Instruments Survey provides a granular overview of the new listings, delistings and total listed equity instruments on FESE members.

 European Exchange Report

-The European Exchange Report represents a valuable source of integrated information about the exchange industry.
-Each FESE member’s financial and trading figures are summarised in a one-page statement allowing for easy and transparent comparison of exchanges’ business models.
-If you require historical information, please contact us.
+The European Exchange Report represents a valuable source of integrated information about the industry.
+Each FESE member’s financial and trading figures are summarised in a one-page statement allowing for easy and transparent comparison of trading venues’ business models.

 Trading Calendar & Trading Hours